GRE Score Improvement Guide

 - You can practice individual questions to understand the question types and how you can get maximum right answers.

 - You can take targeted practice tests i.e. GRE practice tests for Verbal questions specifically.
-Or, similarly, GRE practice tests for Quant questions depending on your strengths and weaknesses.
+Or, similarly, GRE practice tests for Math questions depending on your strengths and weaknesses.

 - You can practice a paper-based test to master the question types and strategies to answer or you can take a computer-based test to get a hang of the tools and techniques to taking the test.